OpenResty Edge™ Overview

 This document describes the requirements of the OpenResty Edge commercial product provided by OpenResty Inc.

 This document also defines the terminology needed for efficient communications inside OpenResty Inc. and between OpenResty Inc. and its customers.
-Not every feature documented in this document have been implemented in the current version of the OpenResty Edge product.
+Not every feature documented in this document has been implemented in the current version of the OpenResty Edge product.
 When in doubt, please contact the OpenResty Inc. company for details.

 Not all the important features are documented here.
 This document is only meant for a quick overview of the whole product.